ember-best-practices/ember-perf-timeline/README.md

 1. add `_ember-perf-timeline=true` to the queryString of your URL.
 2. record a timeline (timeline tab or performance tab in chrome)

-*note: if the queryParam is not set, the addon will not impact your apps performance, and can be left installed for production*
+*note: if the queryParam is not set, the addon will not impact your app's performance, and can be left installed for production*
 *note: if the queryParam is set, the instrumentation overhead may be a tad high for now*

 ## Example